Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 # Revision History

 # Tabs{.tabset}
+## Revision 1.02

+* Changed the Step, Dir and Enable outputs to have active pullups for beter compatibility with some servo drivers
+* Added hardware support for RS485 on UART 1 shared with IO1)
+* Minor changes to USB host support circuit.

 ## Revision 1.01

 * Change the 5V_EXT_SBC and 5V_EXT-5V_INT jumper headers to not be populated y default.